 Cashew Butter

 This ingredient really adds a lot to the texture and moistness of these muffins.
 If you do not have cashew butter on hand, any nut or seed butter will work well in its place!
-I like using almond butter and sunflower seed butter.
+I like using almond butter or sunflower seed butter, but peanut butter and tahini make excellent choices as well.

 Psyllium Husk Powder